stuart23/square-ig/README.md

 Before deploying any application, the AWS account must first be bootstrapped so that it has the role to allow GitHub Actions to deploy resources, and a store for the Terraform state.
-To bootstrap, in a shell with AWS and GCP auth, execute the following from the `bootstrap` directory:
+To bootstrap, in a shell with AWS and GCP auth (`gcloud auth application-default login`), execute the following from the `bootstrap` directory:

 ```
 tf init && tf apply --var github_org_name=my_org_name --var github_repo_name=my_repo_name